Sanctions Policy

 8. Breaches and non-compliance

-• We may seek external legal or compliance advice where appropriate.
+• seek external legal or compliance advice;

-9. Review and updates
+9. Review and contact